- Pentagon Memorial

 Iwo Jima Memorial

 The United States Marine Corps War Memorial - better known as the Iwo Jima Memorial - depicts one of the most historic battles of World War II.
 The nearly 80’ tall bronze memorial, dedicated to all Marines who have given their lives in battle, is sculptor Felix de Weldon’s wonderful recreation of an iconic shot captured by news photographer Joe Rosenthal of six brave, young soldiers – five Marines and one Navy corpsman - raising the 2nd American flag planted on Mount Suribachi.
 Three of the six were killed at Iwo Jima; the surviving three - Pfc.
 Rene A. Gagnon, Pfc.
 Ira Hayes, and PhM.
-2/c John H. Bradley, USN, posed for de Weldon as he modelled their faces in clay.
+2/c John H. Bradley, USN, posed for de Weldon as he modeled their faces in clay.

 John T. Ford bought the original building – a former church - and renovated it into a theatre, which he first called Ford's Athenaeum.
-It was destroyed by fire in 1862, and rebuilt the following year with seating for 2400.
-Five short days after General Lee's surrender at Appomattox Court House, President Abraham Lincoln and his wife were enjoying a performance of Our American Cousin at this infamous venue; notorious actor John Wilkes Booth, desperate to aid the dying Confederacy, stepped into the luxe box where the presidential party was seated and shot Lincoln - then jumped onto the stage and cried out "Sic semper tyrannis" before cutting a speedy exit through the back of the theatre.
+It was destroyed by fire in 1862 and rebuilt the following year with seating for 2400.
+Five short days after General Lee's surrender at Appomattox Court House, President Abraham Lincoln and his wife were enjoying a performance of Our American Cousin at this infamous venue; notorious actor John Wilkes Booth, desperate to aid the dying Confederacy, stepped into the luxe box where the presidential party was seated and shot Lincoln - then jumped onto the stage and cried out "Sic Semper Tyrannus" before cutting a speedy exit through the back of the theatre.
 The President passed away the next morning at Peterson House, just across the street.
 Step back in time and retrace Lincoln’s last hours on earth as you recall the tragic events of that fateful night.

 Monuments and Memorials Tour

 This brisk scenic walkabout gets you and your students around to all of the spectacular monuments and memorials of Washington, D.C., each truly unique and important in its own right.
-Your invigorating excursion begins at the White House and continues through the National Mall, along the Lincoln Memorial Reflecting Pool and around the Tidal Basin, winding to its conclusion at the US Capitol Building and Supreme Court.
+Your invigorating excursion begins at the White House and continues through the National Mall, along with the Lincoln Memorial Reflecting Pool, and around the Tidal Basin, winding to its conclusion at the US Capitol Building and Supreme Court.
 You’ll see the Thomas Jefferson Memorial, the Washington Monument, the World War II, Vietnam Veterans and Korean War Memorials - and more!

 Library of Congress

 Rise and shine, sleepyheads!
-Day two of your 3-day D.C. adventure has you heading to the magnificent Library of Congress right after breakfast - the nation's oldest federal cultural institution and the world’s largest library - containing more than 128 million items including books, manuscripts, films, photographs, sheet music and maps.
+Day two of your 3-day D.C. adventure has you heading to the magnificent Library of Congress right after breakfast - the nation's oldest federal cultural institution and the world’s largest library - containing more than 128 million items including books, manuscripts, films, photographs, sheet music, and maps.
 As part of the legislative branch of government, the Library houses several internal divisions, including the Office of the Librarian, U.S. Copyright Office, Law Library of Congress, Library Services, and the Office of Strategic Initiatives.
-Visitors flock year-round to partake of its wonderful exhibitions, interactive displays, concerts, films, lectures and special events – and just soak up all that glorious architecture.
+Visitors flock year-round to partake of its wonderful exhibitions, interactive displays, concerts, films, lectures, and special events – and just soak up all that glorious architecture.